percona/percona-server/doc/source/installation/apt_repo.rst

 4. Restarting the service

-   You can restart the service by running:
+   You can restart the service by running the following command:

    .. code-block:: bash